Hurricane season is officially underway as the first major tropical storm of 2024, Hurricane Beryl, made landfall in Texas.

-The threat has forced many families from their homes ahead of the Hurricane Ian’s impact, but some have chosen to ride out the storm.
+The threat forced many families to take precautions ahead of the Hurricane Beryl’s impact, but some chose to ride out the storm.

 “History teaches that a lack of hurricane preparedness and awareness are common threads among all major hurricane disasters.
 By knowing your vulnerability and what actions you should take, you can reduce the effects of a hurricane disaster,” according to the National Weather Service.